New to Sprout Social? Learn how our Bulk Scheduling functionality fits into our social media publishing suite here.

 To bulk schedule messages in Sprout, you'll first need a properly-formatted .CSV file.
 Sprout provides a template in the platform.
 You can also download it here.

 Note: .XLS files are not supported.
-If you are using Excel, please export your spreadsheets as .CSV files and be sure to verify that proper formatting has been maintained.
+If you are using Excel, export your spreadsheets as .CSV files and be sure to verify that proper formatting has been maintained.
 If you are using Google Sheets, saving your spreadsheet as a .CSV should not produce any formatting errors.

+Keep in mind that all column headers are case sensitive.
+Do not capitalize any of the headers.
 The following column headers are required for the .CSV to be determined valid in Sprout:

-- date - must be in dd/mm/yyyy or mm/dd/yyyy format, depending on the the import preferences you specify in the platform.
+- date - Must be in dd/mm/yyyy or mm/dd/yyyy format, depending on the the import preferences you specify in the platform.

-- time_24hr - must be in 24-hour format.
+- time_24hr - Must be in 24-hour format.
 Messages must be scheduled at least 10 minutes apart from one another, and at least 10 minutes after the time you upload the .CSV to Sprout.

-- message_text - the message's text.
+- message_text - The message's text.
 Cannot exceed the maximum character count for the network.

 If these column headers are deleted or edited, the messages will not import successfully.